pingcap/docs/clustered-indexes.md

 On the other hand, tables with clustered indexes have certain disadvantages.
 See the following:

 - There might be write hotspot issues when inserting a large number of primary keys with close values.
-- The table itself takes up more storage space if the data type of the primary key is larger than 64 bits, especially when there are multiple secondary indexes.
+- The table data takes up more storage space if the data type of the primary key is larger than 64 bits, especially when there are multiple secondary indexes.

 ## Usages